dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 ![]({{site.url}}/images/l3-fabric-downward-default.png)

-In the diagram above, we are showing that all {{site.prodname}} nodes share the same AS number, as do all ToR switches.
+In the diagram above, we are showing that all {{site.tseeprodname}} nodes share the same AS number, as do all ToR switches.
 However, those ASs are different (*A1* is not the same network as *A2*, even though the both share the same AS number *A* ).